Last updated: 02/16/2021

 - Face masks/cloth face coverings remain mandatory in public in the greater Abidjan area, including in vehicles.

-- Updates from the Ivoirian government and their response to COVID-19 may be found online at: http://www.gouv.ci/
+- Updates from the Ivoirian government and its response to COVID-19 may be found online at http://www.gouv.ci/.

-- Cote d’Ivoire Country Information and Travel Advisory
+- Côte d’Ivoire Country Information and Travel Advisory page